truenas/documentation/content/CORE/CORETutorials/InstallingJailSoftware.md

 Most startup failures are related to a misconfiguration in a configuration file.

 After verifying that the service starts and is working as intended, add a line to <file>/etc/rc.conf</file> to start the service automatically when the jail is started.
-The line to start a service always ends in `_enable=”YES”` and typically starts with the name of the software.
+The line to start a service always ends in `_enable="YES"` and typically starts with the name of the software.
 For example, this is the entry for the *openvpn* service:

 `openvpn_enable="YES"`